sftpplus/sftpplus-docs/chevah/server/static/documentation/guides/log-management.rst

 Log centralization
 ==================

-You can achieve log centralization in SFTPPlus by the use of databases.
-SFTPPlus can store the log entries in a database.
-Multiple SFTPPlus instances can use the same database to become a central place for log storage.

 The embedded SFTPPlus database is not suitable for high volume installations.
 We recommend using specialized tools for log centralization.